-A Tu BiShvat Seder Guide for Kids: video discussion and activity guide for 4-7-year olds and their parents
+A Tu BiShvat Seder Guide for Kids: Video discussion and activity guide for children and their parents.
+Appropriate for ages 4-7.

-For everyone (Rabbi David J. Gelfand, Cantor Sarah J. Sager, Rabbi Billy Dreskin, and the Tu BiShvat Seder Production Team of Fairmount Temple in Beachwood, OH): Great short seder, could also be used as a template to create your own!
-Ages: 8 and older
+Tu Bishvat seder (Rabbi David J. Gelfand, Cantor Sarah J. Sager, Rabbi Billy Dreskin, and the Tu BiShvat Seder Production Team of Fairmount Temple in Beachwood, OH): Great short seder, could also be used as a template to create your own!
+Appropriate for ages 8+.

-For a seder on Shabbat (Temple Emanuel Sinai in Worcester, MA): A shorter seder that takes participants through the major rituals (four cups of wine/juice, four mystical spheres), and also includes appropriate blessings for Shabbat (and the blessing after the meal).
-Ages: 10 and older
+Shabbat Tu BiShvat seder (Temple Emanuel Sinai in Worcester, MA): A shorter seder that takes participants through the major rituals (four cups of wine/juice, four mystical spheres) and includes appropriate blessings for Shabbat (and the blessing after the meal).
+Great for kids 10 and up!

 Environmental seder (Religious Action Center of Reform Judaism and NFTY: The Reform Jewish Youth Movement): Seder with a gentle emphasis on environmental justice.
 Includes four questions for Tu BiShvat, major rituals of four cups of wine/juice, explanations of the four spheres, and a good resource list at the end for more information and action suggestions.
 This is great for anyone who's 12 years old or older.

 Israel-focused seder (World Zionist Organization): Hebrew and English seders (Hebrew version starts from the beginning of the document; English version begins from the end of the document) with a strong focus on Israel and its environmental issues.
-Ages: 12 and older
+Suitable for audiences 12 and up.

 Seder booklet (Rabbi Mark Hurvitz): Lovely shorter seder in booklet format, includes rituals for the four cups of wine/grape juice and readings relating different kinds of fruit to our different kinds of human relationships.
 This is a great resource for older teens and adults.